-Funding: This material is based upon work supported by the National Science Foundation under Grant No. 1339404.
+Funding: This material is based upon work supported by the National Science Foundation under Grant No. 1339404 and 1821136.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Colleen Lewis is the McGregor-Girand Associate Professor of CS at Harvey Mudd College.
 Her PhD is from UC Berkeley in education.
 Her other research investigates students’ access or lack of access to computer science by exploring students’ attitudes, students’ use of out-of-domain knowledge, classroom practices, and social interaction.